 In the event of a divorce in Greco-Roman society, the children typically remained with their father.

-By the first century AD, Jews had abandoned the notion of marriage as a transfer of ownership from the bride’s parents to her husband.
+By the first century AD, Jewish people abandoned the notion of marriage as a transfer of ownership from the bride’s parents to her husband.
 Instead, they adhered to the concept of being set apart for one another.
 “Sanctify,” “set apart,” “consecrate,” “treat as holy,” and “dedicate” are all translations of one Greek word, hagiazō.

 Therefore, a man avowed that his wife was sanctified to him and he would sanctify her, affirming the lawfulness of their marriage.
 In addition, by having set apart a spouse to oneself prior to coming to Christ, that unbeliever now lived within a godly sphere of influence.